 The Contact Lens Exam

-For contact lens wearers, a contact lens fitting is required in addition to a standard eye examination.
-During the fitting, the optometrist will measure the curve of the cornea.
-If the eyes are not perfectly round, lenses specifically for astigmatism, or toric lenses, will be prescribed.
+For contact lens wearers, a contact lens fitting consultation is required in addition to a standard eye examination.
+During the fitting consult, the optometrist will measure the curve of the cornea.
+If the eyes are not perfectly round, lenses specifically for astigmatism, or Toric lenses, will be prescribed.
 The size of the pupil or iris will also be measured, and our optometrist may also choose to perform a tear film evaluation to determine if contact lens wear will be comfortable.

 The optometrist will make suggestions on extended wear or disposable contact lens option, and will prescribe a pair of trial lenses.
 Instruction on wearing and how to properly care for the new lenses will be provided, and a follow-up exam will be scheduled to ensure all is well with the new lenses, and the eyes have adjusted to contact lens wear.